Tiny Trekkers

 Our primary Tiny Trekkers staff include our Director of Education, Lauren Scull, and our Environmental Educator, Dave Schiber.
 Both hold years of experience in education and operate our education department throughout the year.
 Lauren and Dave opened our Tiny Trekkers program in 2022 and have watched the program flourish since then!
 All staff and volunteers are background checked.

 Lauren holds a degree in Ecotourism & Adventure Travel and has numerous years of experience in education.
 Lauren started her environmental education career as an Interpretive Tour Guide at The Wilds in Cumberland, OH.
 She then served as an Educator and Assistant Camp Director at the Leslie Science and Nature Center in Ann Arbor, MI.
 Since then, she has served as an educator at several zoos, as well as a Junior Volunteer Coordinator and Educator at the Endangered Wolf Center.
 In addition to her experience in environmental and conservation education, she has previous experience with children as a substitute teacher, nanny, residential camp counselor, and preschool art & science teacher.
+Lauren also currently serves as a West Central regional director for the Environmental Education Association of Illinois.

 Dave received a degree in Elementary Education from Southern Illinois University at Edwardsville and has more than 25 years of experience in education.